giodueck/factorio-computing/horizon/doc/asm-design.md

 jmp label
 ```

+The `start` label is the entry point for a program, and by default is the first instruction.

 ## Comments
 Comments are ignored when assembling, and are denoted by `;`.
 Everything that follows a `;` is discarded on assembly, and can be used on an otherwise